-- conduct our ongoing Phase 1 clinical trial of ALRN-6924 and additional clinical trials of ALRN-6924; - · initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - · hire and retain additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company.
+- conduct our ongoing Phase 1 clinical trial of ALRN-6924 and additional clinical trials of ALRN-6924; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company.

-As of September 30, 2015, we had cash, cash equivalents and investments of \$7.8 million.
-We believe that our cash, cash equivalents and investments as of September 30, 2015 will be sufficient to fund our operating expenses and capital expenditure requirements through February 28, 2016, without giving effect to any anticipated net proceeds from this offering.
-If we are unable to raise sufficient funding in 2016, we may be unable to continue to operate.
-We believe that the anticipated net proceeds from this offering together with our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements through at least assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+As of December 31, 2015, we had cash and cash equivalents of \$3.8 million.
+We believe that the anticipated net proceeds from this offering, together with our cash and cash equivalents as of December 31, 2015 and \$13.2 million of gross proceeds we received from our sale of Series E-1 preferred stock in January 2016, will enable us to fund our operating expenses and capital expenditure requirements through at least .
+We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.